danieltovbin/CrossFit-app/README.md

 - **Demo Video**: A short video demonstrating CrossFit.
 - **Contact Us**: At the bottom of the homepage, you can send a message.
 - **Navigation**: The header includes navigation links.
 Both "GETTING STARTED" and "CONTACT US" are on the homepage, while "Shop" is on a separate page.
+- **Shop Page**: View CrossFit products, add items to the cart, and see the products you added via the cart icon placed in the header.
+You can also remove items from the cart by clicking the remove button.
 - **404 Page**: Displayed when trying to access a non-existent page.

 ## Tools and Technologies